ricCap/ELIoT/README.md

 or simply rename the docker-compose.override.yml file (e.g. to docker-compose.monitoring.yml), and then use it later through

 `docker-compose -f docker-compose.yml -f docker-compose.monitoring.yml up -d`

+### Persistency

+Prometheus data are stored under data/prometheus.
+Grafana configuration and data are instead store in docker volumes.